 In the past, I have had really bad luck with frozen smoothie recipes.
-The consistency was never right, they would get too watery, the ice too chunky, the flavors watered down, or worse they would have too much sugar from using juice in the recipe.
+The consistency was never right, they would get too watery, the ice too chunky or the flavors watered down.

 It was a wonderful day when I learned how to solve all these frozen smoothie problems by using frozen fruit instead of ice cubes.
 Bananas are my favorite because of their thickening power, but any fresh fruit cut into chunks and frozen works wonderfully.
 Even canned pumpkin as you will see.
-With summer creeping up and lots of fresh fruits on sale this is a great way to preserve ripe fruit to use later instead of throwing it away.
+With the summer heat in full swing and lots of fresh fruits on sale this is a great way to preserve ripe fruit to use later instead of throwing it away.
 Buying already frozen fruit is even easier and just as healthy.

 Pumpkin Pie Anytime Smoothie

 2 Tablespoons Honey

 1 Cup Favorite Milk or Milk Substitute

 1. In a large bowl combine the pumpkin purée with vanilla, honey, and spices.
 Mix well.

 2. Using a 1 ounce scoop, or spoons, portion out the pumpkin mixture onto a plastic wrapped sheet tray.

 3. Place the tray of pumpkin scoops into the freezer and let them harden.